 Low back pain is a very common problem with us as humans.
 There’s a slew of reasons, but most commonly it's due to our bad posture and the fact we sit at desks all day.
-Please read previous blogs on why sitting at a desk all day is brutal on the hips, knees and the entire back.
 We are constantly in a “hunched” over position either reading the latest email at work or looking at the latest celebrity Instagram post.
 Whatever you’re doing, you are likely spending most of your days looking like a sideways horseshoe.
 This then translates into walking like a sideways horseshoe and sleeping like a sideways horseshoe.
 Then over time as you workout you complain about how “weak” the lower back is or even better, that you can’t do anything that will hurt the low back.
 If you've had bad posture for a long time, you may even of had a herniated disc.
 Let me tell you something, your low back is not weak, its tight, and you can still workout your low back.
 Its a muscle (erector spinae) and it needs to be worked.
 It needs to be worked the correct way with the correct progression and the correct form.
 I am going to show you three movements that might help your low back pain and most of them are hip exercises.
 I’ll tell you why if you keep reading.

 RDL OR Russian Deadlift or Stiff Leg Deadlift or Straight Leg Deadlift or Hip Hinge